 Did you know…?

 8.)
 While flying, bald eagles will occasionally grab each other by the talons and twirl while falling to the ground.
 Scientists believe this to be a courtship or a territorial act.
 Typically, the 2 will let go before hitting the ground.
-However, sometimes they hold on too tight and don’t let go, resulting in injury or death.
+However, sometimes they hold on too tight and don’t let go, resulting in injury or death of 1 or both birds.

 9.)
 Like most raptors, the females are larger than the males.